dader34/BMacW/README.md

 `index.html?ws=192.168.1.57`.
 A bare host, `host:port`, or a full `ws://host/path` all work.

-`thor_bridge.js`, the dependency-free relay, is no longer shipped or offered: it required installing node and running a process beside the page, which is impossible on a phone and the opposite of the point.
-If you still run one by hand, `?relay=1` re-enables the fallback.

 Tip if you need internet while on the adapter's network: give the machine a second link (Ethernet, or an iPhone via USB with Personal Hotspot) and put it above Wi-Fi in System Settings > Network > service order.